Sample the wine routes of Heraklion

 - Many of the wineries are open to visitors all year round (some upon request).

-- The best experience is to visit during April - May, when the vineyards come to life and the weather is often ideal for walking and picnics.
+- If you can, visit in April-May when the vines come to life and the weather is often ideal for walking and picnics.
 Or from mid-August to September during the harvest period.

 - Autumn